TomasTomecek/sen/README.md

  * there is a "dashboard" view for containers and images
  * you are able to inspect containers and images
  * sen can fetch logs of containers and even stream logs real-time
- * buffers support searching and filtering
+ * some buffers support searching and filtering
  * sen receives real-time updates from docker when anything changes
   * e.g. if you pull a container in another terminal, sen will pick it up
  * sen notifies you whenever something happens (and reports slow queries)